• Skip to primary navigation

 Settlers in the Southern colonies came to America to seek economic prosperity they could not find in Old England.
 The English countryside provided a grand existence of stately manors and high living.
 But rural England was full, and by law those great estates could only be passed on to the eldest son.

-See also Are there private beaches in Fort Lauderdale?
+See also Are there Stingrays in Pensacola Beach?

 Who settled in the middle colonies and why?